Woods and Waters is committed to honoring the donations of all our landowners by protecting the natural areas they love.

 BRAMMEL BRANCH, Owen County

-WWLT's first easement, encompassing 107 acres of forestland at the headwaters of the Cedar Creek watershed, shares a ½ mile boundary with Kleber Wildlife Management Area and is also part of a 4,000 acre block of forestland.
+WWLT's first easement, encompassing 107 acres of forestland at the headwaters of the Cedar Creek watershed, shares a ½ mile boundary with Kleber Wildlife Management Area and is also part of a 4,000 acres of continuous forest.

 The land contains 19th century archeological sites, stone walls, the family graveyard, several seeps/springs, and a variety of forest types and conditions.
 It provides habitat for fox, weasel, coyote, bobcat, wild turkey, deer, and songbirds.